Torwalt/gosanta/README.md

 **Not End-to-End tested yet**

-The service requires and external queue to connect to (i.e. AWS SQS) it does not make sense to run it locally.
+The service requires and external queue to connect to (i.e. AWS SQS) so it does not make sense to run it locally.
 I need to provide a mock implementation of ports.EventQueue for that.